EnterTheVoid-x86/CROSMIDI/README.md

 # ChromeOS Multi-Image Deployment Interface

-Note: bc of olyb's funny legacy shim changes, those probably won't work with crosmidi as of yet. this hasn't been tested, but its probably true

 ## What is it?
 ~~Incredibly broken.~~\
 ChromeOS Multi-Image Deployment Interface is a Ventoy-type program that allows you to boot multiple RMA shims with only one USB.